 When you don’t believe in yourself, it’s very hard to set goals or even have hope for success.
 Make small efforts every day to make positive changes about yourself these small changes help you to develop your positive mindset.
 If you find yourself criticizing your progress, stop and redirect your thoughts.

-It can be difficult at first, but take on a supportive mindset and tell yourself that you can do it.
-Believe in your ability to succeed even when things are difficult.
-Remember that just because something doesn’t work out today doesn’t mean it won’t tomorrow!
+It will be challenging at first, but develop a positive attitude and tell yourself that you can do it.
+Even when things are difficult, have faith in your capacity to succeed.
+Remember that just because something does not work out today, it does not mean it will not work out tomorrow!

 Expressing your gratitude is one of the easiest and most effective ways to boost your happiness.
 A simple way of practicing gratitude is keeping a gratitude journal simply write down three things you’re grateful for every day.

-As positive psychologist Sonja Lyubomirsky puts it, expressing gratitude can make people feel happier, healthier, more optimistic, kinder, and more generous.
-Gratitude can improve our lives in so many ways that there’s no reason not to try it out!
+According to positive psychologist Sonja Lyubomirsky, Gratitude can help people feel happier, healthier, more optimistic, kinder, and more generous.
+Gratitude can help us in so many ways that there’s no reason not to attempt it!

 Take those hobbies that force you out of your comfort zone, whether it’s a foreign language, computer programming, or knitting.
 Challenge yourself mentally by reading new books and listening to podcasts regularly.
 The more you push yourself.
 The better you get at pushing yourself, in turn, makes it easier to work towards your goals further.

 If you don’t act, nothing will change.
-Set goals that are important to you and commit yourself to achieve them.
-Then make sure you take specific actions towards those goals daily.
+Set goals that are important to you and commit yourself to achieving them.
+Then make sure you take specific actions toward those goals daily.
 For example, if one of your goals is to lose 10 pounds in three months, then aim for 30 minutes of cardio five days per week.

 Don’t pass judgment on yourself too quickly if you don’t get a job offer after an interview.
 Maybe it wasn’t a good match, or your skills aren’t quite up to grade.
 In either instance, look at failure as an opportunity for learning it might be just what you need.
 According to some experts, if you don’t often fail in your life, you aren’t trying hard enough.